gapsx/steamid-auth-bot/README.md

 - [discord.js library](https://discord.js.org/#/).
 - discord bot token (can be generated at [discord developer page](https://discord.com/developers/applications/))

-OBS: the file "auth.php" is used to read the ids in sequence on your lua script (you can use the [HTTP Library](https://gamesense.pub/forums/viewtopic.php?id=19253) for this)
+OBS: the file "auth.php" is used to read the id's in sequence on your lua script (you can use the [HTTP Library](https://gamesense.pub/forums/viewtopic.php?id=19253) for this)

 # setuping the bot